Vlad-The-Mad/SapFlowMeter/README.md

 Currently we have designed flexible PCB probes, and we are testing our sap flow measurements in a tree against empirical water consumption measurements and a commercial sapflow probe.

+This branch controls the basestation which collects and stores data from multiple devices.

 ## Libraries required:
 - [SdFat](https://github.com/greiman/SdFat "SdFat")